 But I believe in being intentional and serious when it comes to relationships, especially in the dating realm that should lead to marriage.
-Furthermore, I am a woman who dates with the intention of marriage, and if a man has no intentions of wanting a godly wife, then he has no business dating me, for I’m not looking for another boyfriend to change my “status,” but I’m looking for a man who will make me his wife.
+Further, I am a woman who dates with the intention of marriage, and if a man has no intentions of wanting a godly wife, then he has no business dating me, for I’m not looking for another boyfriend to change my “status,” but I’m looking for a man who will make me his wife.
+(Harsh, but true.)

 With such stances, I don’t have a dating record or history and I have been told by a lot of people that I will “scare men away,” but that doesn’t faze me.
 I’m okay with scaring the men who don’t like commitment away, for the right man won’t be scared of a woman who wants to get married, the right man won’t be scared of a woman who is intentional, and a godly man won’t be scared of a woman who is guarding her heart by having such intentional stances.

 Not too long ago, I was talking with my best friend about this very topic and I told her how many people are having mini divorces before every getting married by the constant cycle of breaking up and not taking things seriously from the beginning.
 I personally view a lack of intentional relationships like so; mini divorces before an actual marriage begins, for you are training your heart to give up when things go wrong or not in the way that you think they should be.